Disruption for further studies

 - Disruption will not be granted for you to pursue pre-university qualifications (e.g. GCE ‘A’ Level, polytechnic diploma) as there are sufficient opportunities for you to attain pre-university qualifications prior to enlistment.
-An exception is made for Institute of Technical Education (ITE) graduates who only succeeded in obtaining a place at a polytechnic during full-time NS, but not prior to enlistment.
+An exception is made for Institute of Technical Education (ITE) graduates who were unsuccessful in obtaining a place at a polytechnic prior to enlistment but subsequently succeed in obtaining a place during full-time NS.

 GCE ‘A’ Level holders